-Few technologies in our time have been as anticipated as the fifth generation of wireless communications.
-5G, as it is colloquially known, is promising to bring a whole new level of automation to society and business.
-One place 5G is sure to make big waves is with the Internet of Things, the billions of smart devices and services that are increasingly being leaned on as a new economy emerges.
-Today, we will take a brief look at 5G’s current state, its capabilities, and what it means for the future of the Internet of Things.
+Everybody’s waiting to see what the fifth generation of wireless communications will bring to technology.
+5G is expected to bring a whole new level of automation to society and business, especially with the Internet of Things; billions of smart devices and services that are creating a whole new economy.
+Let’s take a look at 5G’s current state, its capabilities, and what it means for the Internet of Things.

 5G at the Start of 2021